VIDITJAIN7/Data-Poisoning-Detection-Pipeline-for-SCD-2026/README.md

 # Data Poisoning Attack & Detection Scanner

-A complete pipeline for injecting data-poisoning attacks into CIFAR-10 and detecting the poisoned samples before they compromise a model.
+A complete pipeline for injecting data-poisoning attacks into CIFAR-10 and detecting the poisoned samples before they compromise a model.Read the Final report [here](scd_2026_data_poisoning_report.pdf).

 ## Controlled campaign: selected solutions